Simin Li

 • Data Scientist, Operating System Group, Microsoft, Redmond, WA.

-• Data Analytics Intern, EXL Services, New York, NY.
+• Decision Analytics Intern, EXL Services, New York, NY.